-‘We always felt sympathy’: What’s behind Spain’s support of Palestine?
+‘We always felt sympathy’: What’s behind Spain’s backing of Palestine?

 Spain’s inconclusive July elections meant Sanchez was forced to enlist the support of pro-independence parties in the Basque Country and Catalonia to form a minority left-wing coalition government.

-Nationalism in the Basque Country and Catalonia has meant some people in these regions are more sympathetic towards the Palestinians because they identify with their position in relation to their powerful neighbours.
+Nationalism in the Basque Country and Catalonia has meant some people in these regions are more sympathetic towards the Palestinians, because they identify with their position in relation to their powerful neighbours.

 “Some people in the Basque Country, where I am from, identify with the Palestinians,” said Itxaso Dominguez De Olazabal, EU advocacy officer at the 7amleh-The Arab Center for the Advancement of Social Media, a Madrid-based think tank.

-“To them, Spain is Israel and the Basque people or the Catalans are the Palestinians.
+“To them, Spain is Israel and the Basque people or the Catalans are like the Palestinians.
 But then again to (former Catalan leader) Carles Puigdemont, Catalonia’s experience is like Israel in founding a new state in 1948.”

 She believes that Spain’s political stance towards Israel is double-edged.